Can You Improve Your Eyes With Exercises?

 - The use of glasses and even sunglasses begins a downward spiral of vision problems over time because your eyes will become dependent on them.
 Realize that your eyes won't become lazy over time if you wear corrective lenses or contacts.

 - Bilberry standardized extract containing 25% anthocyanins helps to restore night vision.
 There is no evidence it supports visual adaptation to light and aids in the microcirculation of the eyes, however, bilberry may help eyesight in other ways.

 About 130 million rods and 7 million cells make up the constitution of your eyes.

 Computer Use and Eyesight

 The following eye exercises can help rejuvenate your tired eyes, especially if you spend a lot of time working in front of a computer screen.
-Remember to take an eye break every ten minutes when dabbing on a computer.
+Remember to take an eye break every 10 minutes when working on a computer.

 For more resources about strengthening your eyes, check out this article on eye exercises.

 The foods you eat can help prevent cataracts and macular degeneration, the leading cause of blindness in America, according to Harvard Medical School.
 To protect your eyes, look for foods with high antioxidant and anti-inflammatory content.

 - Carrots, mangoes, sweet potatoes and cantaloupes have ample amounts of vitamin A and help protect your retina for normal visual function.

 - Vitamin C helps prevent cataracts.
 It is found in strawberries, peppers, oranges, grapefruit, and tomatoes.